All Products

 After enabling versioning, I deleted an object.
 Why did my storage usage not decrease?

-Because versioning is enabled, a delete operation only creates a delete marker.
-The original object becomes a previous version and continues to occupy storage space.
-You must create an additional lifecycle rule to clean up previous versions.
+With versioning enabled, a delete operation only creates a delete marker.
+The original object becomes a previous version and continues occupying space.
+Create a lifecycle rule to clean up previous versions.

 Will converted objects be restored if I delete the lifecycle rule?

-No, they will not.
-Deleting a rule does not affect the results of actions that have already been executed.
-You must manually restore converted objects to their original storage class.
+No. Deleting a rule does not reverse already-executed actions.
+Manually restore converted objects to their original storage class.

 Why does a deleted object still occupy space after versioning is enabled?

-After versioning is enabled, a delete operation creates a delete marker.
-The original object becomes a previous version and continues to occupy space.
-You need to configure a rule to delete previous versions.
+With versioning enabled, a delete operation creates a delete marker.
+The original object becomes a previous version and continues occupying space.
+Configure a rule to delete previous versions.

 What should I do if I receive the error Set bucket lifecycle error, InvalidArgument, Days in the Transition action for StorageClass Archive must be more than the Transition action for StorageClass IA?